victoriaolanipekun/SEI56-Project-3/README.md

 * For our MongoDB to store individual users successfully, the User had to have its own model.

-A User Schema: The `userSchema` defines a property in our documents which will be used in the registeration and login (authentication process).
+A User Schema: The `userSchema` defines a property in our documents which will be used in the registration and login (authentication process).

 ```javascript